gritcoding/minecraft/MINECRAFT_INTRO.md

 *Objective:* introduce loops with interval and modulo

 * The following scripts lets you dig a tunnel, lit up with torches every 3 blocks
+* This is complicated enough that you may need to explain on a piece of paper, particularly the direction concept.

 ```python
 import mcpi.minecraft as minecraft